Olow304/aoshima-SEIS-739/README.md

 ### Why gRPC?
-gRPC is a modern open source high performance RPC framework that can run in any environment.
-It can efficiently connect services in and across data centers with pluggable support for load balancing, tracing, health checking and authentication.
-It is also a flexible framework that can be used in many different environments: from clients to servers to in-process communication between applications.
-It is also a great tool for microservices architecture.
+We chose gRPC because it is a high-performance, open-source, and flexible RPC framework.
+It can be used in various environments, making it a great tool for microservices architecture.

 ### Why are we using gRPC?
-Our objective was to develop microservices that effectively communicate with each other and using grpc give us the ability to do that.
+Our objective is to develop microservices that effectively communicate with each other. gRPC offers several advantages for our project, including:

 #### Advantages of gRPC
 - Efficient communication: gRPC provides efficient communication between services, thanks to its use of HTTP/2 and Protocol Buffers.
 This can lead to better performance and lower resource usage, which is crucial for a CMS that may handle large amounts of data and numerous user interactions.